shebaalikhan/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does Learn version control with Github
+Describe what your project is about and what it does Learn version control and commands with Github
 ### Files used
 Include the files used
 bikeshare.py and README.md